-What does many mean?
+Firstly, let us look at what many (as stated above) means?
 If you take a look at divorce statistics for the US, the figures are sadly on the increase.
 Wikipedia has an interesting chart of the marriage : divorce stats and ratio for different countries.
 Unfortunately the figures are not all from the same year, which does make a difference, however the range is from 4% to 67% of marriages ending in divorce.

 In other posts and services offered on this website / blog I’d love to help with reducing those rates, especially for countries with the higher percentage rate.
 This post has another focus and that is how to handle a divorce if it happens.

 Usually when a couple get married, their dream and goal is to build a home, start a family and stay together for the rest of their lives.
 If you have mastered some of that dream and sadly your marriage ends in divorce, the kindest thing you can do for your children is let that divorce be peaceful and don’t talk about it to your kids.

 Remember, whatever transpired between you as a couple is not the fault of your children.
 So, don’t punish your kids for your getting divorced.
 What does that mean?

 Let’s take a look at some tips (some of them hard to hear) for divorced mothers

 - Don’t make your children feel guilty that you chose your spouse to marry.
 Your kids were not around when you decided to get married.
 Your decision of who to marry is not their fault.
 This is very important to remember.